When it comes to high-performance blenders, one of the first brands that come to mind is the Vitamix.

 Both options are only for making smoothies.
 Difference between the two presets would be texture.
-The blend option will make a chunkier drink while the ultra-blend will result in something smoother.
+The blend option will produce a chunkier drink while the ultra-blend will result in something smoother.

-The Nutri Ninja Auto IQ is great for health conscious individuals looking for a compact blender that makes single serve smoothies.
+The Nutri Ninja Auto IQ is excellent for health-conscious individuals looking for a compact blender that makes single serve smoothies.
 You’ll get a sip and seal cover that allows you to take this from the blender to the office without using multiple containers.
 This saves on time and effort not having to wash after blending.